Chase Brokerage Review

 - Socially-responsible fund

-Profiles for funds have a decent amount of information on them.
-Mutual fund profiles have graphs that can be toggled between NAV history and growth of $10,000.
+Profiles for the funds offer decent detail.
+Mutual fund profiles show graphs that can switch between

 Research and Education